S. Danev (Sofia, Bulgaria)

 ACUTE CORONARY SYNDROME AND STROKE (Turkey – Greece – Yugoslavia);

-RENAL PATHOLOGY (T. Gruev, Macedonia → W. Guder, Germany);
+RENAL PATHOLOGY (T. Gruev, North Macedonia → W. Guder, Germany);

 TDM (D. Svinarov, Bulgaria → M. Oellerich, M. Shipkova, Germany) boosting pharmacogenetic and pharmacogenomic studies;